rolandaugusto/easy-svg-store/README.md

 var path = require('path');
 var esvgs = require('easy-svg-store');

-var mySVGsFolder = path.join(__dirname, 'svgs');
+// The folder where the individual svgs are stored var mySVGsFolder = path.join(__dirname, 'svgs');

 // This will generate a SVG file called svgstore.svg and a HTML file svgstore.html